 You’ll love that this crowd-pleasing Vegan Caesar Salad recipe has an authentic taste and creamy texture, but is made without raw eggs or sardines!
 It’s a delicious side or main meal salad, served with croutons and your favorite toppings.

-I love salads, but I was never drawn to the caesar salad, until I went vegan.
+I love salads, but I was never drawn to the caesar salad until I went vegan.
 That’s because I hate the fishy flavor when sardines or anchovies are added.
-However, the best vegan caesar dressing recipes achieves that umami flavor without the fish.
+However, the best vegan caesar dressing recipes achieve that umami flavor without the fish.

 It makes me so happy!
 Now I get to enjoy my new favorite salad with abandon!

 Is Caesar Salad Vegetarian?

 A typical caesar salad is not vegetarian because oftentimes the salad and/or the dressing is made with fish, such as anchovies.

 Obviously, the dressing in a typical Caesar Salad isn’t vegan because it’s a cow dairy-based dressing, and the salads are usually topped with cow dairy parmesan.
 However, it’s easy to make your own homemade vegan and/or vegetarian caesar salads at home!

 This is a conversation about the ingredients and the steps to make this recipe.
 The full printable recipe, including ingredients, can be found below.